Skip to main content

 Trying to use a member function without an object is a syntax error.
 There is no getX() function, there is only the getX() function that is a member of the Point class.
 (Point::getX() is the full name of this function - β€œthe getX that is a part of Point”.)

 Run this Codelens sample.
-Pay special attention each time it enters the getX function.
-You will see a stack frame for Point::getX(), and in that stack frame, you will see a variable called this that points at the object that is running the code.
+You can ignore the code on lines 8-11 for now.
+But pay special attention each time it enters the getX function.
+When it does so, you will see a stack frame for Point::getX() and in that stack frame, you will see a variable called this that points at the object that is running the code.
 During the first call to Point::getX(), it will point to p1 since we called p1.getX() on line 23.
 Then, on line 26 when we call p2.getX(), this will be pointing at p2.

 Listing 16.5.2.